 Another of these fuzzy Clintonite claims--a sort of corollary to the first, really--is that Sanders never faced any real political attacks and that his campaign would have withered in the face of them.
 For anyone who lived through the 2016 campaign cycle, the first part of that amounts to a "don't believe your lying eyes" claim--ludicrous on its face.
 Clinton, who, herself, mercilessly pounded Sanders with constant--and mostly scurrilous--attacks, contributed to it, saying, "I don't think [Bernie Sanders has] had a single negative ad ever run against him," a claim Politifact debunked.
 Adam Johnson at Fairness & Accuracy In Reporting tackled the wider claim in even more detail, pointing out that it's an empty, unfalsifiable assertion, outlining only a sample of the savage attacks Sanders had weathered and noting the obvious:

 Donald Trump's numbers throughout the presidential race were abysmal, his favorables typically even worse than Clinton's.
 From Day 1, a majority of Americans disliked him.
-On election day, his RCP average stood at 39.4% favorable, while Clinton's was at 41.6% --a tie that made them the two most disliked major-party presidential candidates in the history of polling.[5]
+On election day, his RCP average stood at 39.4% favorable, while Clinton's was at 41.6% --a tie that meant the two finished the general-election race as they began it: as the two most disliked major-party presidential candidates in the history of polling.[5]
 Just as with Clinton, a majority of respondents consistently told pollsters they didn't consider him "honest and trustworthy."
 In a Quinnipiac poll, for example, only 37% thought he was.
 But in that same poll, only 30% would say the same of Hillary Clinton.
 In fact, of the 7 different candidates then in the race about whom that question was asked, Clinton scored the lowest.[6]
 The highest-scoring candidate, on the other hand, beat everyone else in a rout.
 Matching a pattern that continued throughout the campaign, a whopping 68% said they found Bernie Sanders honest and trustworthy.
 Even 54% of Republicans said so.
 That poll was conducted on Feb.
 10-15, 2016, only days after the primary/caucus contests had started.

 Something to keep in mind while you're sitting in front of the evening news tonight watching the protofascist buffoon in the White House trying to dismantle the liberal society with strokes of the pen.
 It didn't have to be this way.